-The project is made possible through generous funding from the Patient-Centered Outcomes Research Institute, a non-governmental nonprofit organization established by the Affordable Care Act.
-The institute is charged with examining the relative health outcomes, clinical effectiveness, and appropriateness of medical treatments; part of the intent was to address the needs of populations that traditionally have not been the focus of randomized controlled trials, as well as to perform comparative effectiveness research, or CER, which evaluates the effectiveness of medical interventions relative to each other.
+PCORI is charged with examining health outcomes, clinical effectiveness, and appropriateness of medical treatments.
+It seeks to address the needs of populations that traditionally have not been the focus of randomized controlled trials, as well as to perform comparative effectiveness research, or CER, which analyzes different medical interventions for a condition to inform medical decision-makers regarding their relative effectiveness.

 Visit the project site